 Your job is to serve and love, not caring whether you get to do wonders.
 Be that way, and the Spirit may well work great wonders through you.
 But don't expect God's help if you just want the power.
 Simon Magus wanted to do the power works.
 He even tried to bribe the apostles, thinking they could sell him the power.
 But God is the one who does the miracles, not us.

-One of the places that most recently (2007-8) has emphasized some of the pseudo-manifestations mentioned above was Lakeland Church in Florida, USA.
+One of the places that more recently (2007-8) has emphasized some of the pseudo-manifestations mentioned above was Lakeland Church in Florida, USA.
 It seems people just can't seem to ask themselves -- and church leaders -- the tough questions in order to sort out what's God's.
 Once again, the Cerulean Sanctum blog of Dan Edelen speaks the truth from within the Pentecostalist subculture.
 I didn't know that Lakeland was into the gold glitter and fillings stuff.
 That type of 'manifestation' sounds so much more wrong in the face of the economic crisis which had hit Florida more than most other places.
-People are losing their jobs, their homes, and/or their retirement funds, and that church boasted about gold fillings or divine cosmetics??
+People were losing their jobs, their homes, and/or their retirement funds, and that church boasted about gold fillings or divine cosmetics??
 What next, spontaneous plastic surgery?
-Conversion of Beetles into Ferraris?
+Conversion of VWs into Ferraris?
 Being cast by God into 'reality' shows?
-One of these days, we'll see the preacher or the elders in these pseudo-worship events get struck by the Spirit with the manifestation of an uncontrollable urge to shun the limelight, to serve and work among the poor.
+One of these days, we'll see the preacher or the elders in these pseudo-worship events get struck by the Spirit with the manifestation of an uncontrollable urge to shun the limelight, to serve, and to work among the poor.

 back to top